skyness2official/stivemontalvo1/README.md

 Skills: C, C++, C#, Visual basic, Visual Basic .NET, SQL, HTML, MATLAB, Shell and Arduino

-- 🔭 I’m currently working on Freelancer (freelance)
+- 🔭 I’m currently working on Freelancer (freelance) and etc (among other things)
 - 🌱 I’m currently learning Computer Systems Engineering, Computer Systems Security and etc (among other things)
 - 💞️ I’m looking to collaborate on on any type of project
 - 📫 How to reach me: stivemontalvo@gmail.com